Sefaria/Sefaria-Export/README.md

 This repo contains texts, bibliographical information and lists of intertextual connections created by [Sefaria](http://www.sefaria.org).

-A MongoDB dump of Sefaria's database is also available for download [via Dropbox](https://www.dropbox.com/sh/z5xdi4b7725ems5/AI4Jyg0xcY).
-Download this folder and use [`mongorestore`](http://docs.mongodb.org/v2.2/reference/mongorestore/) to load into your local DB.
+A MongoDB dump of Sefaria's database is also available for download [here](http://dev.sefaria.org/static/dump.tar.gz) or a smaller version (without text edit history) [here](http://dev.sefaria.org/static/dump_small.tar.gz).
+Download this file, extract it and use [`mongorestore`](http://docs.mongodb.org/v2.2/reference/mongorestore/) to load into your local DB.

 From the parent of the downloaded `dump` folder, run: